5 Things to Do In Zambia

 My Personal Experience Traveling in Zambia

 As far as a city goes, Lusaka is pretty relaxed.
 There’s not necessarily so much to see or do but simply walking around and soaking up the atmosphere can easily fill a day.
-There are a couple of local markets that I walked around which were an experience in themselves and I even managed to find a Subway franchise and treat myself to a footlong meatball marinara (easing myself back into my backpacking ways slowly after a year in Australia on a working-holiday visa, where I saved $25k.
+There are a couple of local markets that I walked around which were an experience in themselves.
+I even managed to find a Subway franchise and treat myself to a footlong meatball marinara.
+Easing myself back into my backpacking ways slowly after a year in Australia on a working holiday visa, where I saved $25k so I could undertake this Cape Town to Cairo escapade.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!